ibm-cloud-docs/EventStreams/reserved_disk.md

 ## Examples
 {: #ES_managing_storage_with_event_streams_examples}

-A nonobvious effect is that Kafka can reserve more storage than expected depending on your topic configurations.
+A non-obvious effect is that Kafka can reserve more storage than expected depending on your topic configurations.
 See the following examples.

 1. A topic with retention.bytes of 1 GB, and with a log segment size of 512 MB: